Mark Goodman: MTV

 In 1981, Goodman left WPLJ to join the new and as yet unknown music video channel named MTV.
 He became one of the five original hosts who introduced music videos and gave short music news reports and artist interviews.
 These hosts would be called Video Jockeys or VJs by MTV, as opposed to radio hosts who played records and were known as disc jockeys.
 Goodman interviewed many of the top Rock and Roll artists of the day.
 He also hosted several special shows for the channel, including The Week in Rock, 120 Minutes, and The Top 20 Video Countdown.

-In a 1983 interview with David Bowie, the singer pressed Goodman on MTV playing few music videos by black artists during that time.
+In a 1983 interview with David Bowie, the singer pressed Goodman on MTV for playing few music videos by black artists during that time.
 MTV actually played few minority acts of any genre in its first few years.
 Goodman's defense was that the network was thinking in terms of "narrow casting" at suburban youth.
 The channel was set up like an album rock radio station which concentrated on artists playing rock music, who were largely white.